-I used to look at this beach and pass by – looking for easier access.
+I used to look at this beach and pass by – looking for one with easier access.
 Even if that meant sharing with others.
 Not now.
 When my legs ache or my breath runs short, as happens some days, it doesn’t matter.
 I know what I am creating and what I am going to enjoy, is much more special than these minor hiccups.
-In fact it’s been very good for my fitness and that is another reason why I choose this beach – it contributes to my vision of health.
+In fact, it’s been very good for my fitness and that is another reason why I choose this beach – it contributes to my vision/ north star/ my why, of good health.

 Your relationship needs a ‘what’ – a vision.
 Something compelling and fulfilling.
 So significant that it will call forward the absolute best and most courageous in you.
 Something that will focus energy on your greater vision is fundamental.
 Without that, it’s too easy to get lost in problem-solving and drama rather than a rich and fulfilling relationship.